 Cookies & Other Technologies on the Site

-Like most website operators, WPEngine collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
-WPEngine’s purpose in collecting non-personally identifying information is to better understand how WPEngine’s visitors use its website.
-From time to time, WPEngine may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its website.
+Like most website operators, we collect non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
+We may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its website.
 We use analytical software to help us understand this information.
 This software sends information to its licensor.
 Other sites and companies may also use this software.
 As a result, the licensor may collect information, that when aggregated by them, allows them to identify you individually.
 We have no responsibility for this collection and use.

-Certain visitors to WPEngine’s websites choose to interact with WPEngine in ways that require WPEngine to gather personally-identifying information.
-The amount and type of information that WPEngine gathers depends on the nature of the interaction.
-For example, we ask visitors who sign up for a blog at WPEngine.com to provide a username and email address.
-Those who engage in transactions with WPEngine are asked to provide additional information, including as necessary the personal and financial information required to process those transactions.
+In order to use our Services, and other features of our website, we will ask you for personal data (e.g. contact information, name, etc.).
+The amount and type of information that we gather depends on the nature of the interaction.
+For example, we ask visitors who would like to comment on our blog to provide a username.
+Those who purchase Services from us are asked to provide additional information, including, as necessary, the personal and financial information required to process transactions.
 In each case, WPEngine collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor’s interaction with WPEngine.
-WPEngine does not disclose personally-identifying information other than as described below.
-And visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in other activities on the Site.
+WPEngine does not disclose personal data other than as described below.
+You can always refuse to supply personal data, however, doing so will prevent you from receiving Services and may prevent you from engaging in other activities on the Site.
 In no event will we ever gather sensitive personal data (e.g. health information, religious preferences, etc.) from you and we expressly request that you not provide any to us in any free-text fields that are present on the Site.

 DMCA Website Notice

 If you believe a WP Engine customer on a site hosted by WP Engine is infringing your copyright, please send a written notice to: